Doon GAA: Location

 The club is located in the parish of Doon, mostly in County Limerick but also containing a few townlands in County Tipperary; these can play with the other club in the parish, Glengar, which is affiliated to the Tipperary GAA County Board.
 As Oola is only a football club, hurlers from the parish play with Doon.
 The club is roughly 30 km east of Limerick City.
 Bordering clubs include Cappamore, Pallasgreen and Doon's sister club Oola in Limerick, and Seán Treacy's, Cappawhite and Solohead in Tipperary.

 History

 The club was founded in 1888; it is one of the oldest clubs in the county.
-The club took part in competitions both in east Limerick and also in west Tipperary during the later years of the 19th century.
+The club took part in competitions in both east Limerick and west Tipperary during the late 19th century.